 - Once it has arrived at its destination port, the container is unloaded and unpacked.
 Onward carriage starts from there, i.e. transport via rail or road – until your delivery ultimately reaches its destination.

-We also guarantee reliable sea freight delivery in peak seasons, too
+We also ensure reliable sea freight delivery in peak seasons, too

 We have contracts with all three major alliances – i.e. the biggest shipping companies combined: ‘Ocean Alliance’, ‘2M’ and ‘THE Alliance’.
-The advantage of this is that we can guarantee your goods will arrive, even in peak seasons on the sea.
+The advantage this provides is that we can assure you that your goods will arrive, even in peak seasons on the sea.

 Golden Week and Chinese New Year lead to high volumes of sea freight – but you can still rely on Röhlig